SURFnet/certificates-bcp/dialogue.md

 Well, because the public key is used for encryption only, the public key can be shared by anyone.
 They can all use the same key for encrypting messages to the same recipient.
 Remember, it's a public key!

-> Makes sence.
+> Makes sense.
 And the private key is kept secret, right?

 Right.
 That's why it's called private.

 > So, let me get this straight.
 Public and private keys are like a pair of keys for my locker, where I can use the public one to lock it, and I need the private one to open it again.
 I can give the public key to anyone, so they can put something valuable in it and lock it.
-And I will be the only one who can get to this valueable because I am the only one with the private key?
+And I will be the only one who can get to this valuable because I am the only one with the private key?

 You got it!
 Isn't that beautiful?
 It's called [public key cryptography][pkc].